imtrent/portfolio/README.md

 ### About Me

-I'm a Full Stack Developer focused on building high-quality, thoughtful, and intuitive websites and web applications.
-Currently, I'm pursuing a Bachelor's degree in Web Programming and Design, as well as a certificate in Entrepreneurship at Purdue University.
+I'm a Software Developer focused on building high-quality, thoughtful, and intuitive websites and web applications.
+Currently, I'm pursuing a Bachelor's degree in Web Programming and Design, as well as a Certificate in Entrepreneurship at Purdue University.

-As a developer at SFP, I have had the opportunity to work along-side web development professionals in notable projects.
+As a developer at SFP, I have had the opportunity to work along-side professionals in notable projects.
 I value the ideas of hard-work and persistence.
 These values have aided my career as a developer and have shaped me into the person I am today.

-I like to spend my free time adding on to my web stack and chasing my dream of becoming a software engineer.
+I like to spend my free time adding on to my web stack and chasing my dream of becoming a full-time software engineer.
 Other than coding, I find myself binge-watching that new series on Netflix, petting all the dogs I can, or scoping out the best burger joint in town.

 ### Social Media